 To date, most of the discussion on how to address these challenges has been focused on the supply side, e.g., development of new generation resources, construction of new transmission, etc. While these supply side measures are critical to address, the opportunities presented by demand side solutions have been the subject of relatively little discussion.
 Given that these solutions are generally crafted as retail programs overseen by state regulators, and given the regional nature of the challenges at hand, a NECPUC working group is well-suited to explore both retail program design as well as how individual retail programs may interact with wholesale markets.
 Please note that this is an informational working group only; NECPUC has no independent regulatory authority.

 Chairing the working group is Maine PUC Chairman Phil Bartlett.
-Additional commissioners participating are (in alphabetical order): Commissioner Riley Allen (Vermont PUC), Commissioner Abigail Anthony (Rhode Island PUC), Commissioner Pradip Chattopadhyay (New Hampshire PUC), Chairman Ron Gerwatowski (Rhode Island PUC), Commissioner Carrie Gilbert (Maine PUC), Chairman Marissa Paslick Gillett (Connecticut PURA), Commissioner Carleton Simpson (New Hampshire PUC), and Chair Jamie Van Nostrand (Massachusetts DPU).
+Additional commissioners participating are (in alphabetical order): Commissioner Riley Allen (Vermont PUC), Commissioner Abigail Anthony (Rhode Island PUC), Commissioner Pradip Chattopadhyay (New Hampshire PUC), Chairman Ron Gerwatowski (Rhode Island PUC), Commissioner Carrie Gilbert (Maine PUC), Chairman Marissa Paslick Gillett (Connecticut PURA), and Chair Jamie Van Nostrand (Massachusetts DPU).
 Commission staff are also taking part.
 Stakeholders and members of the public will have opportunities to contribute to the working group’s activities over the course of the year.

 Working group information and updates, including announcements for future meetings, will be posted on this page and also distributed to the working group email list.
 If you would like to join that email list, please send a request to info@necpuc.org.